Sending Press Releases for Forwarding to the AAS Press List

 Send it by email to firstname.lastname@example.org.
 That way it will automatically go to AAS Press Officer Dr. Rick Fienberg and whomever is assisting him (e.g., our AAS Media Fellow); you never know which of us is on duty on any given day, so it’s important that your release goes to all of us.
 Should the alias not work (i.e., should your message bounce), send the release to email@example.com.
 We encourage you to send all your astronomy-related press releases to firstname.lastname@example.org, even if you already post them on EurekAlert, AlphaGalileo, Newswise, or any similar services, as these have only limited overlap with the AAS Press List.
 Note that you do not have to sign up for the AAS Press List to send us releases for forwarding, but why wouldn't you?!
 Don't you want to know what other PIOs are sending out?!

 Format & Graphics Requirements

 We send releases in plain-text format without attachments, so we prefer to receive them that way, i.e., as plain text in the body of an email message.
 Also, if your release is posted online, please supply the URL.

 If your release is accompanied by photos, illustrations, and/or videos, we recommend that you make them available over the internet and include the URL(s) in the text of your release.
 If your release is embargoed, please arrange to have any graphics posted online at the embargo time and not before.
-Alternatively, you may post the graphics on a password-protected website during the embargo period and provide the username and password for reporters in your press release.
+Alternatively, you may post the graphics on a password-protected (or, at least, not findable via search engines) website during the embargo period and provide the username and password for reporters in your press release when applicable.

 Note that we forward embargoed releases only to accredited journalists who have agreed to abide by embargoes.
 We do not send embargoed releases to public-information officers until after the embargo expires, as required by the editors of the journals Science and Nature.